 What is ICSI and why is it necessary?

-Prasad Infertility Solutions is the Best ICSI treatment centre in Hyderabad.
-Intra-cytoplasmic sperm injection (ICSI) refers to the technique of injecting a single sperm into the center (cytoplasm) of the egg.
-In natural conception, a large number of sperm surround the egg and many attach to the outside, but only one sperm penetrates and fertilizes each egg.
-In standard IVF, we mimic nature by adding a large number of sperm to the dish containing the egg.
-In ICSI the embryologist selects sperm based on their activity and appearance.
+Prasad Infertility Solutions is the Best ICSI treatment Hospital in Hyderabad.
+Intracytoplasmic Sperm Injection (ICSI) refers to the technique of injecting a single sperm into the center (cytoplasm) of the egg.
+In natural conception, a large number of sperms surround the egg and many attach to the outside, but only one sperm penetrates and fertilizes each egg.
+In standard IVF, we mimic nature by adding a large number of sperms to the dish containing the egg.
+In the ICSI procedure, the embryologist selects sperm concerning their activity and appearance.
 A single sperm is then injected into each mature egg using specialized equipment, the microinjection system that allows the egg and sperm to be handled precisely.

 Which couples require ICSI?

 ICSI is recommended in cases where there is a clear sperm problem, as otherwise there is a risk that the eggs may fail to fertilize.

 - •If a sperm problem is known beforehand, the team at Prasad Infertility solutions who are the Best Fertility Specialists in Hyderabad will advise that you undergo ICSI.

 - •You are using surgically retrieved sperm, ICSI is the best suitable technique due to fewer available spermatozoa.

 If the tests found that there is no sperm problem, it is advised to have standard IVF, as ICSI is not needed for those couples.
 Sometimes on the day of egg collection, sperm quality may be poor.
 If this happens, we will carry out ICSI to try to achieve fertilization.